 Earlier in the Gospel, Jesus was prepared a drink of wine and myrrh.
 It was customary in those days to prepare an anesthetic drink for those about to be crucified.
 To appease the soldiers Jesus took a sip, but not enough to deaden the pain.
 In this passage He prompted the guards for his final drink, this one consisting of vinegar and water.
 He was scourged, crowned with thorns, walked the Way of the Cross, and was nailed to the Cross.
 Among His seven last words, this is the only verbal expression of his physical suffering.

 “Jesus therefore, when he had taken the vinegar, said: It is consummated.”
 John 19:30

 Amazingly, Jesus is still conscious after hours of being on the cross.
 This expression, “It is finished”, did not simply mean that death was upon him, but rather that He fulfilled his mission.
 His preaching, miracles, and finally His earthly suffering would soon be over.
-His ministry and resulting death would pay the debt of sin.
+His ministry and resulting death would pay the debt of sin for all humanity.